Logo Futurismo

 How to Get to Praia da Viola

 You can only get to Praia da Viola on foot.
 The beach is not easily accessible, and visitors must hike down a steep, winding path to reach it.
-There is a parking lot up the hill, but you will need to go down some hundreds of meters (5 to 10 minutes).
+There is a parking lot up the hill, but you will need to go down hundreds of meters (5 to 10 minutes).
 However, the effort is well worth it.
 Praia da Viola is one of the most beautiful and unspoiled beaches on São Miguel Island.

 To get to the parking lot, you will need to rent a car or take a taxi.
 Some buses go along the northern coast; however, their schedule might not be practical.
 From the city of Ponta Delgada, the parking lot located in Lomba da Maia is 37 kilometers away (35-minute ride).